-Join Todd Perkins for an in-depth discussion in this video Adding notes when cloud data is found, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Adding notes when cloud data is found, part of iOS App Development: Apple iCloud API (2013).

 Now we've already looked at overwriting all of your local data with cloud data.…But let's say you don't want to do that, you just want to detect whenever…new cloud data is added and then you want to add new notes that weren't there before.…So let's look at how to do that.…In dataUpdatedFromCloud, in Data.m, I'm going to delete the line of code that sets allNotes.…Here I'm going to create a loop that's a for in loop, so I'm going to loop…through all of the keys, so those are NSStrings we're calling key in cloudData.…